VladStoyanovADP/Room2_NorthwindAPI/README.md

 ## Setup

-To setup the project, clone this repository and run Program.cs (must have the Northwind database setup beforehand).
+To setup the project, clone this repository and run Program.cs (make sure to execute the sql file in the root of this project to setup the Northwind database first).

 ## Endpoints
 The endpoints implemented, following the CRUD approach, are as follows: